saitzaw/xlakehouse/README.md

  GRANT SELECT ON flights.tickets TO dbt_user;
  GRANT SELECT ON flights.tickets TO dbt_user;

+### REMARK
+- AIRFLOW and DBT environment are not in the same virtual environment
+- USE BASHOPERATOR TO run the DBT script
+### Airflow configuration
+- Create a new virtual environmet for the airflow
+- python -m venv .airflow-env
+- source .ariflow-env/bin/activate
+- pip install apache-airflow psycopg2-binary
 ### Scheduler and Data ochestration
 ## create a postgresql user for airflow
 - sudo -u postgres psql